CodeYourFuture/Module-User-Focused-Data/Form-Controls/README.md

 2. What is the customer's email?
 I must make sure the email is valid.
 Email addresses have a consistent pattern.
 3. What colour should this t-shirt be?
 I must give 3 options.
 How will I make sure they don't pick other colours?
 4. What size does the customer want?
 I must give the following 6 options: XS, S, M, L, XL, XXL
 5. When do they want the t-shirt to be delivered?
 I must collect a date and make sure that date is in the next four weeks.
 How will I do this?
 How will I make sure there are no mistakes about the date?
+[Note: fully completing this requirement is tricky!
+What is the problem?
+Think about how you could solve it using technologies that you haven't learned yet]

 All fields are required.
 Do not write a form action for this project.